Reducible surgery in lens spaces and seiferters: Fibred neighbourhood of a seiferter in and the proof of Theorem

 \subsection{Ordinary fibre}

-Suppose now that the seiferter is an ordinary fibre s.t. other ordinary fibres in its solid torus neighbourhood are $(1,n)$-curves.
+Suppose now that the seiferter is an ordinary fibre such that other ordinary fibres in its solid torus neighbourhood are $(1,n)$-curves.
 Before twisting, the order of the first homology of the resulting manifold is still $\epsilon m = \delta H$.
 Let $H \neq 0$.
 As before, if the seifert invariant of the seiferter was $(1,0)$, after twisting $t$ times it changes to $(tn+1,-t)$.

 This means that the resulting manifold changes to

 If we set $sign(t) = sign(m) = \epsilon$, order of its first homology is